-At the conclusion of the site visit, the Compliance Officer will discuss the findings of the visit with the appropriate grantee staff member(s).
-The Grantee will be given the opportunity to discuss the findings as well as any other questions and concerns with the Compliance Officer.
-The Compliance Officer will conduct a written exit interview in order to ensure that grantee representative is in agreement with the outcome of the visit, as well to documents any follow-up actions required by MHDC and/or grantee.
-The final compliance status is determined at the discretion of State Initiative Management.
-In the event of a Desk Audit, the exit interview will be conducted via email and the agency will be given the opportunity to respond to any/all questions or comments.
+At the conclusion of the site visit or desk audit, the Compliance Officer will conduct an exit interview.
+In the case of an on-site visit, the grantee will be given the opportunity to discuss the findings as well as any other questions and concerns with the Compliance Officer.
+The Compliance Officer will conduct a written exit interview in order to ensure that grantee representative understands the outcome of the visit, and to document any follow-up actions required by MHDC and/or grantee.
+In the case of a Desk Audit, the exit interview will be sent via email.
+The grantee will be given a timeframe to address any questions and/or concerns and to provide any missing documentation outlined in the email.
+The final compliance status is determined at the discretion of MHDC.